 #3 The Relatives Came

 We all know what it’s like when relatives visit.
-This fun book tells the story of relatives visiting in the summer.
-What a sweet book about family.
+The Relatives Came tells the story of relatives visiting in the summer.
+What a sweet book about families.
 Activities for this book can be found in our Engaging Readers November along with STEM activities in Engaging STEM November.

 #4 In November

-This book is great as your class is heading into November.
+In November is great as your class is heading into the fall.
 It starts by talking about how the outside weather is changing and then about seeing family for Thanksgiving.
 You can find activities for this book by clicking Engaging Readers November Set Two.
 To see the lesson plans in action, check out a blog post by clicking here.

 #5 The Old Woman Who Named Things

-The title fits this book perfectly… an old woman who names all sorts of things.
+The Old Woman Who Named Things title fits this book perfectly… an old woman who names all sorts of things.
 Her car, Betsy; her chair, Fred; her house, Franklin… until she meets a little brown puppy.

 #6 Dog Heaven